Mini-Batch Stochastic Halpern Algorithm for Nonexpansive Fixed Point Problems: Abstract

 \section{Abstract}

-{The Halpern algorithm is a powerful fixed point approximation method for finding the closest point in the fixed point set of a nonexpansive mapping to the initial point.
-However, in practice, it is not necessarily true that this algorithm can be applied to large-scale fixed point problems, since the computation of the nonexpansive mapping is expensive.
-In this paper, we present mini-batch stochastic Halpern algorithm to resolve the issue caused by the computational difficulty of the mapping.
-We preform a convergence analysis demonstrating that the algorithm with diminishing step sizes and increasing batch sizes converges in mean square to the closest point in the fixed point set to the initial point.
-We also perform a convergence rate analysis demonstrating that convergence speed of the algorithm depends on the settings of the diminishing step sizes.}
+{ The Halpern algorithm is a powerful tool for finding the point in the fixed point set of a nonexpansive mapping that is closest to some given point.
+However, the expense of computing a nonexpansive mapping means that the algorithm may not be practical for all large-scale fixed point problems.
+To address this issue, a mini-batch stochastic Halpern algorithm was developed and a convergence analysis was performed to demonstrate that the algorithm with a decreasing step size and increasing batch size achieves mean-square convergence.
+Additionally, a convergence rate analysis was conducted to demonstrate that the convergence speed depends on the sequence of step sizes.
+Furthermore, numerical experiments demonstrated the effectiveness of the proposed mini-batch stochastic Halpern algorithm.}

 \keywords{Halpern algorithm, Mini-batch stochastic Halpern algorithm, Nonexpansive fixed point problem}